finalclass/finaldb/README.md

     users = new fdb.Collection({dirName: __dirname + '/var'});

 users.insert(john);
-//Now john.id and john.rev properties are available (these are generated randomly) users.flush().then(function () {
+//Now john.id, john.rev, john.updatedAt (equal to createdAt) and john.createdAt properties are available (these are generated randomly) users.flush().then(function () {
     //do something on finish
 });
 ```

+When you invoke `.insert(entity)` the id, rev, updatedAt (equal to createdAt) and createdAt properties of the element are set.

 When you run .flush() few thinks happen: